hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 `type` defines the platform choice like corda/fabric, here in the example its Fabric

 `version` defines the version of platform being used.
-The current Fabric version support is 1.4.0
+The current Fabric version support is 1.4.0 and 1.4.4

 `frontend` is a flag which defines if frontend is enabled for nodes or not.
 Its value can only be enabled/disabled.
 This is only applicable if the sample Supplychain App is being installed.